plone/training/about.rst

 --------

 The following trainers have given trainings based on Mastering Plone:

+Leonardo Caballero
+    Leonardo J. Caballero G. of Maracaibo, Venezuela, is a Technical Director at Covantec R.L. and Conectivo C.A.
+Leonardo maintains the Spanish translations of more than 49 Plone Add-ons as well as Spanish-language documentation for Plone itself.
+He has contributed several Plone Add-ons that are part of PloneGov.
+Currently serving the Plone Board as a Plone Ambassador, Leonardo has also served as an Advisory Board member and has spoken at or helped organize Plone and open-source events throughout South America.

 Philip Bauer
     Philip Bauer is a Webdeveloper from Munich who fell in love with Plone in 2005 and since then works almost exclusively with Plone.
 A historian by education he drifted towards creating websites in the 90's and founded the company Starzel.de in 2000.
 He is a member of the Plone foundation, loves teaching and is dedicated to Open Source.
 Among other Plone-related projects he started creating the Mastering Plone Training so that everyone can become a Plone-Developer.